chloelaignel31-boop/Laignel.Chloe/readme.md

 # 6. Conclusion

-The analysis of functional capacity and quality of life in children with Marfan syndrome shows that:
+The analysis of functional capacity and quality of life in children with Marfan syndrome suggests that the adapted physical activity program improved functional capacity after intervention.

-Functional capacity significantly improved after the intervention, as indicated by the Wilcoxon signed-rank test (V = 170, p = 0.016), although inter-individual variability was observed.
+Both the Wilcoxon signed-rank test (V = 170, p = 0.016) and the paired t-test (t = 2.79, p = 0.012) showed a significant increase in 6-minute walk distance, despite substantial inter-individual variability.

-No statistically significant correlation was found between functional capacity and quality of life (Spearman’s rho = 0.19, p = 0.43).
+In contrast, no statistically significant association was found between functional capacity and quality of life (Spearman’s rho = 0.19, p = 0.43).

-Overall, the adapted physical activity program appears to improve functional capacity, while its impact on quality of life remains uncertain.
+Overall, these findings suggest that adapted physical activity may improve functional capacity in pediatric patients with Marfan syndrome, while its impact on perceived quality of life remains less clear.

-These results should be interpreted with caution due to the small sample size and the variability of the data, which may fluctuate in a pediatric population.
+These results should be interpreted with caution due to the small sample size, the variability of individual responses, and the absence of standardized pediatric measures such as BMI z-scores.

 # 7. References